Pope Eugene IV: Recovery of power and of Rome

 Meanwhile, the struggle with the council sitting at Basel broke out anew.
 Eugene IV convened a rival council at Ferrara on 8 January 1438, through his legate Cardinal Niccolò Albergati, Bishop of Bologna, with forty prelates in attendance.
 The pope also excommunicated the prelates assembled at Basel.
 On 14 January 1438, he moved the papal court to Ferrara, where he remained for a year.
 On 15 February 1438, he issued the bull "Cum In Sacro", declaring the council at Ferrara an ecumenical council, and commanding the prelates at Basel to appear at Ferrara within a month.

-King Charles VII of France had forbidden members of the clergy in his kingdom from attending the counsel in Ferrara, and introduced the decrees of the Council of Basel, with slight changes, into France through the Pragmatic Sanction of Bourges (7 July 1438).
+King Charles VII of France had forbidden members of the clergy in his kingdom from attending the council in Ferrara, and introduced the decrees of the Council of Basel, with slight changes, into France through the Pragmatic Sanction of Bourges (7 July 1438).
 The King of England and the Duke of Burgundy, who felt that the council was partial to France, decided not to recognize the council at Basel.
 Castile, Aragon, Milan, and Bavaria withdrew support.

 The Council of Basel, in its Session XXXI, suspended Pope Eugene on 24 January 1438.
 There were 16 bishops present at this session.
 Of the 16, nine were Savoyards, six Aragonese, and one Frenchman.
 Several secular powers, seeing the advantage to their own interests in having a weak pope and an unsteady council at odds with each other, wrote to the council, advising them to go no further in their efforts to depose Eugene.
 Mandell Creighton remarks, "The quarrel of the Pope and the Council now ceased to attract the attention of Europe; it had degenerated into a squabble in which both parties were regarded with something approaching contempt."

-The Council of Basel then purported to formally deposed Eugene as a heretic on 25 June 1439.
+The Council of Basel then purported to formally depose Eugene as a heretic on 25 June 1439.
 The business of electing a new pope was complicated by the fact that there was only one cardinal at Basel, Louis Aleman.
 The Council decided to appoint an electoral committee, composed of thirty-two electors, who were selected by a nominating committee.
 The conclave began on 30 October 1439.
 On 5 November, the council elected the ambitious Duke Amadeus VIII of Savoy, as antipope; he took the name Felix V.

 The Diet of Mainz was summoned by the new Emperor Frederick III to hear the claims of both Eugene and Felix.
 Eugene was represented by Nicholas of Cusa and Juan de Torquemada.
 The diet was not impressed by the ecclesiastical claims of either party, and announced that it would support whichever party would summon a new general council to enact much needed reforms in the church; it deprived the Pope of most of his rights in the Empire (26 March 1439) and announced a new diet to meet in Frankfurt in 1440.